Dynamical chaos in the integrable Toda chain induced by time discretization: The Toda Chain

 \section{The Toda Chain}

 The Toda chain is an integrable one-dimensional lattice model defined by the Hamiltonian~\cite{Toda1975studies}

-Its integrability for fixed and for periodic boundary conditions was proved in Refs.~\cite{Ford1973integrability,Henon1974integrals,Flaschka1974toda}.
-Note that $\alpha$ has the meaning of the strength of the anharmonicity of the potential, since $V_\mathrm{T}(r)\to r^2/2$ as $\alpha\to 0$.
+Its integrability for fixed and for periodic boundary conditions was proved in Refs.~\onlinecite{Ford1973integrability,Henon1974integrals,Flaschka1974toda}.
+The parameter $\alpha$ can be absorbed by a rescaling of coordinates and momenta.
+We prefer to keep it in order to make it easier for the reader to connect to data of previous studies.

-In this section, we will compare the dynamics of the integrable Toda chain with fixed ends (fixed boundary conditions) and the Fermi-Pasta-Ulam-Tsingou model (FPUT) by attempting to compute the corresponding largest Lyapunov exponents.
-The Hamiltonian $H_\mathrm{FPUT}$ of the FPUT model obtains by replacing $V_\mathrm{T}(r)$ in Eq.~\eqref{eq:sep_ham} with its truncated Taylor expansion
+In this section, we will follow the standard approach of comparing the dynamics of the integrable Toda chain with fixed ends (fixed boundary conditions) and the Fermi-Pasta-Ulam-Tsingou model (FPUT).
+We do so by computing the corresponding largest Lyapunov exponents.
+The Hamiltonian $H_\mathrm{FPUT}$ of the FPUT model is a low energy approximation of the Toda chain obtained by replacing $V_\mathrm{T}(r)$ in Eq.~\eqref{eq:sep_ham} with its truncated Taylor expansion